mmbman/Katagiri/1980-01-19-BlueCliffRecordCase2Lecture1.md

 ##### 18:10

-So, you should use your consciousness, and understand what the bar is, what you … to the minimum (?)
-And then, for sure, what you have to do is, anyway, release, forget yourself and throw yourself into the bar.
-What you have to do, this is … the point … This is ontology, but Buddhism is not ontology.
-Buddhism is, what do you call, etiology(?) (etiology: “the study of causation or origination” https://en.wikipedia.org/wiki/Etiology - not sure if this what he is saying, but etymology makes less sense).
-Do you understand?
-The study of recognition(?)
-That means the bar, and ….
-Not to research … the bar objectively.
-Right now how you can understand, recognize the bar, that is what you call Buddhist psychology, Buddhist philosophy, okay?
-And then…  this is still something objective.
-Final goal is, you should communicate with the bar; this is Zen.
+So, you should use your consciousness and understand what the bar is *to the minimum*.
+And then what you have to do is *release*, forget yourself and throw yourself into the bar; this is the point.
+But we always research what the bar is – this is ontology.
+But Buddhism is not ontology, Buddhism is [etiology?], the study of [recognition?].
+That means the bar and you – not to research the bar objectively, [but] right now right here how you can understand [or] recognize the bar.
+That is what is called Buddhist psychology, Buddhist philosophy.
+And then, [that] is still something objective.
+The final goal is, you should communicate with the bar; this is *Zen*.
 Directly practice.

+	([Etiology](https://en.wikipedia.org/wiki/Etiology): "the study of causation or origination" – I'm not sure if this what he is trying to say, but it makes more sense than "etymology", the study of the origin of words.
+It's also not clear what he means by "recognition".
+Possibly "understanding of causation"?)

-So, that means… you should get 100 points.
+So, that means you should get 100 points.
 How?
-It is not the study of recognition(?), is not the study of ontology, what you have to do right now is grasp the bar. … Not 90 percent, not 99 percent.
-You have to grasp.
+It is not the study of [causation?], is not the study of ontology, what you have to do, right now, right here, you have to grasp the bar, 100 percent.
+Not 90 percent, not 99 percent.
+You have to *grasp*.
 This is always the main point that Buddhism emphasizes.

-##### 20:24
+##### 20:22

-Then, for instance, if you have a TV set, or if you have an electric machine, whatever kind; what you have to do is, to communicate with them, ??? instead of studying what the TV set is ???  .
-Well you have to know what the TV is, but what you have to know is how to handle, how to deal with the TV set.
-This is also study of etymology (?) the condition(?).
+For instance, if you have a TV set, or if you have an electric machine, whatever kind; what you have to do is, to communicate with them in your daily living, instead of studying what the TV set is by your knowledge – well you have to know what the TV is, but what you have to know is how to deal with the TV set.
+This is sort of the study of [etiology?], [causation?].

 The final goal is communicate, get 100 points.
 That means turn on the TV.
 That’s a very simple practice.
 At that time, you can see the picture.
 But this picture is not the picture on the TV set; that picture is universal picture.
 Don’t you think so?
 Universal.